-In the above definition by "chambers that proportionally copy each other" I understand two chambers of an identical shape and only different dimensional scale; means such chambers that all surfaces and edges of which are parallel to each other, while all similar linear dimensions relate to each other with the same ratio.
+In the above definition by "chambers that proportionally copy each other" I understand two chambers of an identical shape and only different dimensional scale; means such chambers u = that all surfaces and edges of which are parallel to each other, while all similar linear dimensions relate to each other with the same ratio.
 It is worth to highlight, that almost all oscillatory chambers build by a given civilisation are going to be such chambers that proportionally copy each other.
 The reason is, that in order to construct a chamber the dimensional proportions of which are to differ from chambers already build, all research and development procedures must be repeated from the very beginning.
-Also repeated would need
+Also repeated would need to be all research on control methods, on devices and means of control, and also on all computers and control programs.
+This in turn is a very costly and time consuming endeavour.
+For this reason chamber "M" from a standard spider configuration of the first generation shown in Figure F9 must await rather a long time to be build.
+(Its shape and dimensions are going to diverge from a typical cubical chamber.)
+Thus, before this unproportional chamber "M" from Figure F9 is build, our civilisation is going to use a spider configuration shown in Figure F10, which contains exclusively cubical chambers (i.e. chambers which proportionally copy each other).

 The closer to u=1 is the value of this ratio of dimensional packing, the better are selected geometrical dimensions of a given chamber.
 It is because of the value of this ratio, that typical oscillatory chambers of the first generation are going to be build in the form of cubes.
 (For cubes the value of dimensional packing discussed here reaches u=0.19245, or almost 20%.)
 In case of chambers of the second and third generation, the value of this ratio of dimensional packing depends on the ratio of dimensions "D" to "H", or "A" to "H".
-This means, that it is going to depend on the ratio of mutual distance "A" of two reciprocal side walls of the chamber, to the height "H" of this chamber (or from the ratio of the diameter "D" of a circle circumscribed on the face wall of the chamber, to height "H" of this chamber, to height "H" of this chamber, or the ratio of "D/H" or the ratio of "D/H" or the ratio "A/H" of their dimensions.
-In turn for side (U, V, W, X) propulsors, or for inner (I) oscillatory chambers - from the ratio of their dimensions "d/h" or "a/h" (see the interpretation of these dimensions provided in Figure C8).
+This means, that it is going to depend on the ratio of mutual distance "A" of two reciprocal side walls of the chamber, to the height "H" of this chamber (or from the ratio of the diameter "D" of a circle circumscribed on the face wall of the chamber, to height "H" of this chamber).
+Thus for main (M) propulsors, or for outer (O) oscillatory chambers, it is going to depend on the ratio of "D/H" or the ratio "A/H" of their dimensions.
+In turn for side (U, V, W, X) propulsors, or for inner (I) oscillatory chambers - from the ratio of their dimensions "d/h" or "a/h" (see the interpretation of these dimensions provided in Figure F8).